A Smarter Way to Hike…

 In addition, when having two more points of contact with the ground you’ll be able to transfer some of the exertion from your legs to your upper body.
 This means less fatigue as the day wears on, and more energy to party in the evening.
 For many of us approaching middle age, (or maybe well into it…or maybe well PAST it), one of the most important advantages is that trekking poles remove much of the stress and impact shock that your knees have to deal with.
 This means less wear-and-tear on your knees, and over the course of a long day the cumulative effect over thousands of steps is amazing.
 Over the course of a lifetime of hiking this benefit can be dramatic.
 In the years to come your Old Self will thank your Young Self for contributing to that 401K and for using trekking poles to keep your knees from wearing out!

-As far as the poles themselves, my favorite brand is Leki.
+As far as the poles themselves, my current favorite brand is Black Diamond.
 I’ve been using them for over two decades, and have found them to be sturdy and dependable.
-Currently Leki makes about twenty models, but I’ll zero in on a couple that you might like.
+Black Diamond makes about a dozen models, but I’ll zero in on the Distance FLZ, the one that I think fits the bill for most of the travelers on our tours.
 Oh, and keep in mind that you’ll need two poles…one just doesn’t cut it.

 Keep in mind that there is a short learning curve when first using trekking poles.
 The first thirty minutes might feel somewhat awkward, but eventually you’ll fall into the rhythm of it and fall in love with them.
 There is definitely a technique to be learned, so a bit of instruction from someone who is proficient would certainly help.